IbrahimHosseini/IbrahimHosseini/README.md

 - Designed a navigation solution using the `Coordinator architecture` to reduce the code in the view controller and has a reusable way to navigate between views.
 - Restructured the table view to show 300+ images fetched from the gallery.
 - Solved the `memory leaks` in the app, which caused the app to work smoothly.
-- Reduce the image sizing by regeneration images using ImageIO; it causes the users to have faster uploading and downloading.
+- Reduce the image sizing by regeneration images using `ImageIO`; it causes the users to have faster uploading and downloading.
 In addition, customers are satisfied due to using less storage in the cloud.
 - Implemented `dependency injection` and `clean architecture`, resulting in a 30 percent reduction in code complexity and improved maintainability.
 - Worked on the implementation of complex UI features of applications based on the `UI/UX` document (Figma) programmatically.
 - Incorporated the hub offline feature in the app by listening for events using `Reactive programming`(RxSwift) and updating UI accordingly.